Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 04.22.32 UTC
+- WIB: Rabu, 6 November 2024 05.26.27 UTC
-- WITA: Rabu, 6 November 2024 05.22.32 UTC
+- WITA: Rabu, 6 November 2024 06.26.27 UTC
-- WIT: Rabu, 6 November 2024 06.22.32 UTC
+- WIT: Rabu, 6 November 2024 07.26.27 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: inspirational
+Kategori: friendship